 Some traders employ complex trading strategies that combine buying and/or selling put and call options with different dates of expiration and different strike prices, with the aim of earning a measured profit with minimal risk and minimal outlays of cash.

 For the put buyer, the option is valuable if the price of the underlying stock dips below the strike price before the expiration of the option.
-The option holder already paid the seller a specified price, known as the premium, for the options contract, hoping that the asset’s price falls.
-The holder can then activate, or exercise, the put option, selling short the specified number of underlying stock shares for the strike price at a time when the strike price is higher than the current market price, thus earning a profit.
+The option holder has paid the seller a specified price, known as the premium, for the options contract.
+The holder can then activate, or exercise, the put option, selling the specified number of underlying stock shares at the strike price at a time when the strike price is higher than the current market price, thus earning a profit.

-The put option seller, for obvious reasons, sells the option with the belief that the underlying asset’s price will remain above the strike price until the option expires.
-It makes the put option of no value to the holder and with no reason to exercise it.
-The seller then pockets the premium as pure profit, without the need to deliver shares to the option buyer.
+The put option seller sells the option with the belief that the underlying asset’s price will remain above the strike price until the option expires.
+It makes the put option to have no value as the holder and with no reason to exercise it.
+The seller then pockets the premium as pure profit without the need to deliver shares to the option buyer.

 Naked and Covered Short Puts

-Short puts are may be either what is referred to as “naked” or “covered.”
+Short puts may be either what is referred to as “naked” or “covered.”
 Of the two types of short puts, a naked put involves taking on substantially more risk.
-Selling short a naked put means that the option seller does not hold any other market position in the underlying asset that can serve as a hedge against potential losses from the option sale.
+Selling short a naked put means that the option seller does not hold a market position in the underlying asset that can serve as a hedge against potential losses from the option sale.

 As previously noted, investors utilizing short put options do so with the expectation that the underlying asset’s price will either remain above the option strike price or at least stay the same as the strike price.
 The selling of options contracts is considered an inherently risky endeavor, primarily utilized by skilled traders with a good read on price movements.